-How work aﬀects life, thematized by the students of the Angewandte, Vienna in an exhibition curated by Matylda Krzykowski and the MAKK Cologne.
+How work affects life, thematised by the students of the Angewandte, Vienna in an exhibition curated by Matylda Krzykowski and the MAKK Cologne.

 Under the direction of Prof. Stefan Diez, the students of the Industrial Design1 department at the University of Applied Arts Vienna have been examining current and future forms of work over the course of two semesters: While the first semester dealt with the current influences on the world of work with regard to technological, economic and social changes, the second semester dealt with the production methods of these projects under the aspects of a future-oriented circular economy.

-WAGNER supports the students here in the implementation of various 3D printing projects and in the realization of the presentation WORK IN PROGRESS in the Temporary Gallery, which is planned for the time being in January.
+WAGNER supports the students here in the implementation of various projects and in the realisation of the planned presentation WORKSPACE IN PROGRESS in the Temporary Gallery.